lerer-veracode/Veracode-manual-for-GitHub/README.md

 </details>
 <br/>

 > :bulb: The above example script is using a very specific trigger for changes in TypeScript/JavaScript packaging definition file __`package-lock.json`__.
-Different programming language will require different __`on`__ scan attributes trigger.
+Different programming language will require different __`on`__ scan trigger settings.

 ## Import Findings